 A person who receives overpayment may also be denied benefits for a 4-week period for each week they unlawfully received benefits.

 In some cases, alleged fraudsters prosecuted for unemployment fraud may be listed on the Colorado Department of Labor and Employment fraud prevention website.
 This includes listing the individual’s name and county of residence.

 If you received an overpayment through no fault of your own, you may be required to pay back the overpayments.
 Overpayments can occur because a hearing officer reverses a previous award, you are disqualified because you are responsible for losing your job, or because of administrative error.

 Overpayments can be paid back using the online MyUI system or through the mail.
 If you are unable to pay back overpayments, contact the Division of Unemployment Insurance to find out about a repayment agreement.

 If you received overpayments due to fraud or knowing misrepresentation, you may still face criminal charges even if you offer to pay back the benefits.
 You may also be charged an additional penalty for receiving overpayments.4

 There are many defenses to charges of state unemployment insurance fraud.
 This includes:

 - You did not intend to submit a fraudulent unemployment insurance claim

 - You believed you were submitting an accurate and legitimate claim

 - Incorrect information was entered by mistake or was a typo (such as a wrong social security number)

 - You were a victim of identity theft

 Labor Department officials at Colorado’s Division of Unemployment Insurance conduct random audits to reduce fraud and detect overpayments.
 This includes a review of employer records, payroll, work-search contacts, employment office records, and statements for individuals filing for unemployment compensation.
-National databases and credit bureau agencies may issue fraud alerts through an automated system.
+National databases and credit bureau agencies may issue fraud alerts through an automated system following fraud detection.
 You may be contacted if your claim is selected for review.
 If you receive a Notice of Decision that reduces or denies your benefits, you may file a written appeal.

 The CDLE also reviews cases of reported fraud.
 The CDLE provides online fraud reporting forms that allow individuals to confidentially report fraud.